VidunderGunder/react-three-fiber/readme.md

 This example relies on react 18 and uses `expo-cli`, but you can create a bare project with their template or with the `react-native` CLI.

+Be aware that rendering on the iOS simulator doesn't work, but it will work just fine on real iOS-devices.
+See [relevant issue](https://github.com/pmndrs/react-three-fiber/issues/2546).

 ```bash
 # Install expo-cli, this will create our app
 npm install expo-cli -g